Alex Kirilloff Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to rank 25th in baseball in home runs allowed (204 total, 1.3 per game).
+- The Athletics surrender the fifth-most home runs in baseball (206 total, 1.3 per game).

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he went five innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Wednesday against the Seattle Mariners, when he threw 4 2/3 innings, allowing five earned runs while giving up six hits.

-- In 20 games this season, the 29-year-old has a 4.29 ERA and 9 strikeouts per nine innings, while allowing a batting average of .288 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.